JDevSecOps-commits/Notes_for_exam/Tools.md

 Software Component Analysis is a software technique to find security vulns in third-party projects Static Analysis technique aka Software Component Analysis

+Strengths - Less false positvies than SAST
+Weaknesses - Uses checksums of files and packages to find vulns.
+Not fit for internal or non-analysed compontnet by the vendor
+Threats - False positives and license checks can be vague.
+Opportunites - Ability to scan code to see if can be improved

 Used on third-party components, internal developed components and docker containers

 **SCA Tools**